YumaYX/rubydemodoc/input/io/stdin.md

-This Ruby code snippet demonstrates reading the entire content of the standard input stream.
-The `$stdin.read` method reads all available data from the standard input and returns it as a single string.
-This string can then be processed or used as needed within the program.
-It's commonly used to read input from a file or pipe.
+This Ruby code snippet demonstrates reading from standard input.  `$stdin.read` attempts to read the entire input from the standard input stream.
+The example shows that the result of this operation is `nil`, likely because no input has been provided or the input stream has been closed.